bpamos/EC-RE-Comparison/README.md

 # getting started

 ```
-Create your virtual environment
+#Create your virtual environment
-* python3 -m venv ./venv
+python3 -m venv ./venv
-Install requirements
+#Install requirements
-* pip install --upgrade pip
+pip install --upgrade pip
-* pip3 install -r requirements.txt
+pip3 install -r requirements.txt
-(you may need to update your path with the python directory)
+#(you may need to update your path with the python directory)
-Open Jupyter notebook (it will open in a browser window)
+#Open Jupyter notebook (it will open in a browser window)
-* jupyter notebook
+jupyter notebook
-    - notebook/EC-RE-Comparison-Simplified.ipynb
+# go find the notebook "notebook/EC-RE-Comparison-Simplified.ipynb"
 ```